Before he was killed by police, Hakim Littleton was trying to get out of Detroit.

 Littleton found no refuge at school.
 Replete with metal detectors, guards and the threat of violence, Mumford High School had many of the trappings of jail and, for some students, served as a direct pipeline to it.

-A few years before Littleton entered in 2014, a student shot a 14- and 16-year-old classmate near school following an argument that began there.
-Last year, a 15-year-old student was sent to juvenile detention when he showed up with a gun in his backpack.
+A few years before Littleton entered in 2014, a student shot two classmates, ages 14 and 16, following an argument.
+Last year, a student, 15, was sentenced to juvenile detention after he showed up with a gun in his backpack.
 The district responded by reminding parents to please “randomly check your child's bags before school.”

 A former teacher of Littleton’s, Peter Cunningham, said numerous students had been charged with crimes, including assault, deadly weapons, and drug offenses.
-It was another place to “stay on your toes,” Knox-Townes said, because just like in the neighborhood — “something could always happen and always did happen.”
-Fights and robberies were common and, for some, weapons were a necessary form of protection.
+Mumford, he said, was ill-equipped to deal with their needs.

 “It’s a low-income area that deals with a lot of kids who have trauma coming in,” he said.
 “Poor home environments, a lot of single parents or grandparents raising kids.
 And it usually comes to that scenario because of something unfortunate that happened.
 So when you have a classroom of 30 kids and 80 or 90 percent of them are dealing with tough family situations, the trauma comes out.”